sgohl/promex/README.md

 The /metrics route will trigger all checks via `ts` task-spooler (for parallel runs) and `flock` (for avoiding overlaps) and afterwards `cat` all output files (directory is `$OUT`)

-*Note:* First time it will most certainly not output anything.
+*Note:* First time it most certainly won't output anything.
 Prometheus will scrape every X seconds anyway.

 Currently there are 3 ways to trigger and scrape metrics.